What we do

 Founding of Asha Kiran

-India, discussed setting up a charitable organization that would work with projects in India that are helping educate poor children.
+In 2006, Prithvi Shetty, a sponsor of charities in India, visualized setting up a charitable organization that would work with programs in India to educate the societyís poorest children.

-Asha Kiran in the same year.
-They came together in their understanding of the economic disparity in India and the need to raise awareness among like-minded people to contribute towards alleviating it.
+They united in their understanding of the economic disparity in India, with the shared purpose to raise awareness among like-minded people to contribute towards alleviating it.

-They have been guided and assisted by Mr. GLY (Loknath) Mendon, who has been running charity organizations in India for several years.
+Their efforts have been guided and assisted by Mr. GLY (Loknath) Mendon, who has been running charity organizations in India for several years.

 The Smile Trust was formed in Maryland, USA in the year 2005, by a team of Indians led by Mr. Ramana Regulapati, to aid the education and rehabilitation of children

-who were orphaned by 2004 Tsunami and to take care of under-privileged children in India.
+who were left orphaned by the 2004 Tsunami and to especially to serve under-privileged children in India.

-In Dec 2010, board members of Smile Trust voted to relinquish the operation of Smile Trust in USA and join hands with Asha Kiran
+In Dec 2010, board members of Smile Trust elected to relinquish the operation of Smile Trust USA and instead to join hands with Asha Kiran to further their cause.

 Board Members and Officers

 His dedication to our cause and experience in its execution keep us always striving

 Ex Board Members

-Arjun Seshadri, born 1979, was a board member from 2006 to 2013.
+Arjun Sheshadri, He was a board member from 2006 to 2013.
 He managed Asha Kiran website until

-through our website.
-Asha Kiran directs all its funds to deserving organizations that meet the guidelines set forth in our bylaws.
+Asha Kiran directs all its project funds to deserving organizations that meet the goals and guidelines set forth in our bylaws.